AS & SA

-The Radial AS seal type is pressure-tight, by the pressure of the grease the lip will pressed closer to the shaft as shown in the illustration.
-Therefore it can not be greased through the seal, the seal has to be used in combination with a CS or CC seals or as AS-AS / AS-VK assembly used on places with none abrasive surrounding just to close and become a maintenance free bearing unit .
-It is necessary that if you do the initial greasing, to keep the cap a little bit open. to ensure that air can escape.
+The Radial AS seal type is pressure-tight.
+By the pressure of the grease the lip is pressed closer to the shaft.
+(As shown in the illustration.)
+Therefore it can not be greased through the seal.
+The seal has to be used in combination with a CS or CC seals or as AS-AS / AS-VK assembly.
+Used on places with none abrasive surrounding.
+Just to close and become a maintenance free bearing unit.
+It is necessary that, if you do the initial greasing, to keep the cap a little bit open.
+To ensure that air can escape.

 SA oil seals are designed with asymmetric lip angles as shown in the illustration.
 The angle α between the shaft and lip on the air side is smaller than the angle β on the lubricant side to prevent lubricant from leaking out of the system.
 When grease is used, the difference in angles is less important and often reversed to provide better sealing against contaminants from outside.
 We call this seal version SA.
 Leakage is less of a concern here due to the consistency of grease, which prevents excessive loss of lubricant.
 Therefore the main purpose of the grease seal is to keep contaminants out.

 To improve bearing life by the correct use of bearing shaft seals, it is recommended to use an automatic lubricator or lubricate regularly.
 Only a small quantity of grease is necessary when slowly flushed into the bearing cavity to force dust and moisture away from the seal lips.